cvs-health/blockeval/README.md

 # Randomized Block Design Analysis

-Module to analyze randomized block design in python.
+Python module designed to analyze randomized block design.
 Blocks can be population segments derived from a predictive model, an uplift score, or any business rule.
-It assumes that individuals within each block are randomized in a treated and control groups.
-The sample size ratio between the treated and control groups can differ between blocks.
-When combining blocks, the Weighted Average Treatment Effect is calculated to avoid the counfounding effect of blocks and Simpson's paradox.
+Individuals within each block have to be randomized in a treated and control group.
+The sample size ratio between treated and control can differ between blocks.
+When combining blocks, the Weighted Average Treatment Effect is calculated to mitigate the confounding effect of blocks and avoid Simpson's paradox.

-Users can:
+With *blockeval*, users can:
-- estimate the treatment effect for each block or group of blocks
+- Estimate the treatment effect for each block
+- Roll-up the results to get the overall effects for groups of blocks
-- compare the treatment effect between blocks or group of blocks
+- Compare the treatment effects between blocks or groups of blocks
-- estimate the overall treatment effect of the campaign
+- Estimate the overall treatment effect of the campaign
+- Resolve Simpson’s paradox
+- Handle non-normal distributions with bootstrapping

 ## Contributors